 In a first step, we identify the presence of an absorption process from one or more photons in a trace, and distinguish it from background noise.
-This is done by a traditional Schmitt trigger mechanism [14], implemented via discriminators at two levels: a qualifier flag is raised when the signal passes threshold $V{\rm high}$ (figure 2(a), point A) and lowered by the first subsequent crossing of threshold $V{\rm low}$ (point B).
+This is done by a traditional Schmitt trigger mechanism15, implemented via discriminators at two levels: a qualifier flag is raised when the signal passes threshold V{high} (figure 2(a), point A) and lowered by the first subsequent crossing of threshold V{low} (point B).

-In order to minimize the number of false qualifier events, we consider a histogram of the maximum pulse heights for a sample of 4×10^4 , traces shown in figure 3.
-The distribution has two distinct peaks, with one around $5\,\mathrm{mV}$ corresponding to traces without any detection event (n=0), and another one starting from $9.5\,\mathrm{mV}$ onwards corresponding to traces with at least one detection event (n>0).
-We choose V{high} to the minimum between the two peaks $(9.5\,\mathrm{mV})$, and V{low} to $0\,\mathrm{mV}$.
+In order to minimize the number of false events, we estimate V{high} using a histogram of maximum pulse heights for 4×10^4 traces, shown in figure 3.
+The distribution has two distinct peaks, with one around 5 mV corresponding to traces without any detection event (n = 0), and